Faith In Action – Heart & Attitude

 4) We “serve the world” in order to point people to Jesus.
 This is the bottom line.
 This is what it ALL boils down to.
 My challenge to you is that AFTER you have served & helped – AFTER you have shown that you truly care – do not be afraid to share with those people why you are doing this… “I love Jesus, Jesus says we are to love & help one another, & we are here demonstrating the love He has for you.”
 Ask people if you can pray for them.
 Let God work in their heart & give you an opportunity to point them toward Jesus.

 6) Our generosity involves more than just our time & effort.
-Please consider making an above & beyond gift to help us cover all of the materials & supplies that will be needed at all of our different work locations!
+Since we will not have church services – we will not have offerings on Sunday.
+However, we will still have bills to pay for facilities, ministries, etc. Help us make up for that & please consider making an above & beyond gift to help us cover all of the materials & supplies that will be needed at all of our different work locations!
 I also encourage you to take advantage of our Online Giving.

 I am SO pumped & cannot stinkin’ wait for this Faith in Action Day!
 God is going to use all of us to make a difference in our community.
 God is going to change lives – the lives of those that we serve as well as our own lives.

-I’ll be making the rounds to all of our location & I hope to see you out there this Saturday.
+I’ll be making the rounds to all of our location & I hope to see you out there next Saturday.

-This entry was posted on June 7, 2012 by Howard J Koepka.
-It was filed under Church Life, faith, Faith In Action, Missions - Local & Global, Serve The World, Social Media, Spiritual growth and was tagged with Acworth, Appreciation, Atlanta, blogging, blogs, celebration, Christianity, church, compassion, evangelism, facebook, faith, God, help, helping others, humanitarian aid, internet, invite people to church, Jesus, Kennesaw, love, mercy, Ministry, mission, missions, pain, relief, servant evangelism, serve, serving, social justice, Social Media, suffering, technology, twitter, Volunteer, Volunteers.
+This entry was posted on June 10, 2013 by Howard J Koepka.
+It was filed under Church Life, Faith In Action, ministry, Missions - Local & Global, Serve The World, Social Media and was tagged with Acworth, Atlanta, blogging, blogs, Christianity, church, compassion, disaster relief, earthquake, evangelism, facebook, faith, God, help, helping others, humanitarian aid, internet, invite people to church, Jesus, Kennesaw, love, mercy, Ministry, mission, missions, servant evangelism, serve, serving, social justice, Social Media, suffering, technology, twitter, Volunteer, Volunteers.